Coco Chanel: The Convent Couturie

 Instead of formal, restrictive fashion, Coco created easy garments inspired by menswear and practicality.
 She used jersey fabric, then considered too humble for luxury fashion, to make comfortable pieces women could actually move in.

-In 1915, Coco opened a larger house in Biarritz, another glamorous resort town filled with wealthy international clientele.
+Demand grew quickly, and in 1915, Coco opened a larger house in Biarritz, another glamorous resort town filled with wealthy international clientele.
 The business flourished there during the World War I years, when simpler clothing also matched the changing realities of the time.

 Chanel's resort boutiques proved the business model.
 Her name spread through wealthy social networks, actresses, and repeat customers.